Titilayo0/Titilayo-s-Portfolio/README.md

 # [Project 1: To identify differentially expressed genes in microarray from GEO42568](.github/workflows/static.yml)

-This is a project I completed for my masters program where I identified differentially expressed genes in breast cancer cells.
+This is a project I completed for my masters program where I identified differentially expressed genes in breast cancer cells using R language.

-*Downloaded and untarred the supplementary files for GSE42568
+*Downloaded and untarred the supplementary files for [GSE42568]([url](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE42568))

 *List and gunzip all .CEL files in the GSE42568 directory.